-- All new Bryan Hall students are required to attend a one-hour Bryan Hall orientation session on the Thursday evening, Friday morning, OR Saturday afternoon before classes begin in August.
+- All new Bryan Hall students are required to attend a one-hour Bryan Hall orientation session.
 This requirement takes precedence over other activities, including participation in Fraternity/Sorority Recruitment.

 - In both fall and spring semesters, students are required to enroll in one, three-credit-hour “in-house” course held inside Bryan Hall’s 24 seat classroom.
 These courses vary across many disciplines but are chosen specifically to fulfill requirements for graduation (each course counts as liberal studies or elective credit).
 If you leave Bryan Hall for any reason, you must also leave your Bryan Hall course.
 Last year’s list of courses can be viewed HERE.

 - In the fall semester, Bryan Hall students are required to attend the Monday evening “Fall Colloquium” course, which features presentations from various FSU programs, talks from distinguished members of FSU’s faculty, and small group sessions to guide exploration of students’ interests, potential majors, and possible career paths.
 This is a one-credit-hour pass/fail course.
 More information about colloquium will be provided at orientation.
 Last year’s colloquium schedule can be viewed HERE.